Find Affordable College Courses

 $14,088 Average Tuition & Fees

-University of Memphis did quite well in this year’s ranking of the best value schools for communication and journalism students.
-It came in at #14 on the list.
-Located in the large city of Memphis, UofM is a public school with a fairly large student population.
+With a ranking of #14, University of Memphis did quite well on this year’s best value schools for communication and journalism students.
+Located in the city of Memphis, UofM is a public school with a very large student population.

-UofM undergraduate students pay an average of $14,088 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at UofM are $14,088 per year.
 Communication & Journalism majors at UofM take out an average of $26,042 in student loans while working on their egree.

 Read full report on Communication & Journalism at University of Memphis